markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 - Better than filter
 - Faster than wrapper

  On the good side, these methods do consider feature interaction and tend to provide a very good model performance.
-They are faster than wapped methods and tend to produce models that are more predictive than those based
+They are faster than wrapped methods and tend to produce models that are more predictive than those based on features selected by filter methods.

-on features selected by filter methods.
+#### Cons

 On the downside they are not model agnostic so features selected by random forest for example may not